 Generations is a ministry program by Kevin Swanson to pass on the Christian faith of parents to their children through discipling kids.

-It started with his radio program podcast and has expanded to include the Generations Kevin Swanson curriculum, which includes some of Swanson’s books.
+It started with his radio program podcast.
+Since then, it has expanded to include the Generations Kevin Swanson curriculum, which includes some of Swanson’s books.

 Kevin Swanson’s Three Books